bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-Let's examine another app that I've created using create react app.
-Currently it's pretty basic and only renders an 81 heading that reads React Player example, let's make that heading true by adding in a video player.
+<p>Let's examine another app that I've created using create react app.
+Currently it's pretty basic and only renders an 81 heading that reads React Player example, let's make that heading true by adding in a video player.</p>
-The first step of this process is to install the react player module and the second step is to import it into my app component.
+The first step of this process is to install the react player module and the second step is to import it into my app component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-b.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->